Witch Mountain (franchise): Television

 In April 2019, a television series in the franchise was announced to be in development as a streaming exclusive release for Disney+.

 By March 2021, the series had been green-lit for a pilot.
 The series is co-written by Terry Matalas and Travis Fickett, while John Davis and John Fox are serving as producers.
 The series is a joint-venture production between Disney Platform Distribution and Davis Entertainment.
 Simply titled Witch Mountain, it is a reimagining of the original film.
-With the premise based on the first film, the cast was announced with Bryce Dallas Howard, Isabel Gravitt, Levi Miller, Bianca "b" Norwood, and Jackson Kelly.
+With the premise based on the first film, the cast was announced with Bryce Dallas Howard, Isabel Gravitt, Levi Miller, Bianca Norwood, and Jackson Kelly.
+Disney ultimately passed on the series.